gtalarico/flask-vuejs-template/README.md

 This will serve the Vue.js frontend application on `localhost:8080`.

-Alternatively, you can also run just the flask serve if you build your vuejs application first:
+Alternatively, you can also run just the flask server if you build your vuejs application first:

 `npm run build`